dinukadesilva/app-header/README.md

 ## How to Consume in an Application

+If you are consuming version 1.0.0+ of app-header, you must consume the Elements SDK, as it is a required dependency.
+It is looking for the /fonts directory in the root of your served application.

 Assumption: You have Node v4+ and npm 2+ installed.

 	> npm i --save @pearson-components/app-header